leeds-bag/bag_wiki/docs/paper_writing.md

 - Important to compare to previous work.
 Puts your results in context.

 ### Limitations
-- Don’t get obsessed with limitations (keep flagellation for outside work).
+- Don’t get obsessed with limitations!
 - Turn perceived weaknesses/limitations into strengths.
 Identify and adapt and update methods to address (e.g., to account for uncertainty in dataset X, we tested an alternative dataset and found similar results).

 ### Figures and Tables